adamfreedma/intro-simulation-project/README.md

 # Random walker - Adam Freedman
+I used github for version control whilst working on the project, the repository can be found here: [Github](https://github.com/adamfreedma/intro-simulation-project)
 ---
 ## Expantions list:
 - GUI: User interface and 3D rendering of the simulation, shown by ticking on the 'Visual' checkbox and the '3d' tickbox on the walker.